 - R'Proctoring (NOTE: requires advanced request)

-- Alternatives: Action-Based Assessments or More Secure Online Exams in Blackboard and Canvas
+- Alternatives: Action-Based Assessments and More Secure Online Exams in Blackboard and Canvas

 YuJa Video Proctoring